BlueNetCat/BlueNetCatAccio4.github.io/geoportal/README.md

 The river data was taken from the Food and Agriculture Organization of the United Nations (http://www.fao.org/geonetwork/srv/en/main.home?uuid=e0243940-e5d9-487c-8102-45180cf1a99f).
 Other shape files of Spain can also be found here: https://www.miteco.gob.es/es/cartografia-y-sig/ide/descargas/agua/red-hidrografica.aspx.
 This information can also be served with a WMS service.

 ### [Shoreline](data/shoreline_spain.geojson)
 A highly detailed Spanish shoreline can be found in the Instituto Geográfico Nacional (http://www.ign.es/web/ign/portal/ide-area-nodo-ide-ign).
-The shoreline provided by the European Environment Agency (EEA) has mistakes and lower quality, at least in Spain.
-We don't recommend it, but here is the link: https://www.eea.europa.eu/data-and-maps/data/shoreline
+The shoreline provided by the European Environment Agency (EEA) has lower quality, at least in Spain.
+Here is the link: https://www.eea.europa.eu/data-and-maps/data/eea-coastline-for-analysis-1/gis-data/europe-coastline-shapefile

 ### In progress...
 - Perfiladors ARGO (temps real): http://www.physocean.icm.csic.es/vado/argo/argo.geojson, http://www.physocean.icm.csic.es/vado/argo/R3901975.geojson.
 També es pot trobar info aquí: https://www.ocean-ops.org/board